OWASP/IoT-Security-Verification-Standard-ISVS/README.md

 [![Slack](https://img.shields.io/badge/chat%20on-slack-46BC99.svg)](https://owasp.slack.com/messages/project-isvs)

-The OWASP Internet of Things Security Verification Standard (ISVS) provides security requirements for Internet of Things (IoT) applications.
-The requirements provided by the ISVS can be used at many steps during the SDLC of an IoT application.
-For example, by a designer during the design phase or by a security professional that whishes to assess the security posture of an existing IoT application.
+The OWASP Internet of Things Security Verification Standard (ISVS) is a community effort to establish an open standard of security requirements for Internet of Things (IoT) applications.
+The requirements provided by the ISVS can be used at many stages during the software development life cycle (SDLC) including design, development, and testing of IoT applications.

 IoT applications are often composed of many interconnected applications that together form a complex ecosystem.
 Securing an IoT application thus boils down to securing the ecosystem.
-The ISVS therefore specifies security requirements for embedded applications and the IoT ecosystem in which these reside while referring to existing industry-accepted standards as much as possible.
+The ISVS, therefore, specifies security requirements for embedded applications and the IoT ecosystem in which these reside while referring to existing industry-accepted standards as much as possible.

 ## How to Contribute
 The ISVS is an open source effort and we welcome contributions and feedback.
 If you want to contribute additional content, or improve existing content, we suggest that you first contact us on the OWASP ISVS Slack channel: